Financial Planning

 • Based on personal factors, like your health and family history, you might expect to live in retirement longer or less than 30 years.

 A shorter retirement can mean a withdrawal rate of more than 4% is appropriate.
 A longer one likely means less.
-Your planner can help modify your withdrawal plan to account for factors like these.
+This is why embracing an adaptable 4 percent rule can be the right approach.
+Your planner can help modify your withdrawal plan to account for factors like these, tailoring your retirement withdrawal strategy to your unique circumstances.

 Your ability to safely withdraw, say, an inflation-adjusted $40,000 from a $1 million portfolio doesn’t mean it’s what you can plan to spend.
 Here are two reasons why they aren’t the same thing: